Types of Damages in Raleigh Personal Injury Litigation

 There is a statute that sets forth the factors to be considered in calculating damages.
 In North Carolina, this includes the ability to pay, the egregiousness of their conduct, whether they have behaved in a similar fashion previously, and various other factors.
 A jury makes an award of punitive damages based on the egregiousness of the conduct and the defendant’s ability to pay.
 Probably the most notorious case of punitive damages that everybody knows is the McDonald’s coffee case.
 In that case the punitive damages award was based on McDonald’s profits on just coffee across all of its franchises for one day.

 In North Carolina, there is a different standard of proof to get punitive damages, and the law is very particular about the situations in which punitive damages are available.
 Lawyers are well trained to handle these situations A punitive damages claim has to be pleaded very specifically in the court documents.
 Evidence to support that claim then has to be gathered to ensure that it actually gets to a jury for them to decide.
 That is probably above the capabilities of an average citizen and would require the help of a legal professional.

-Economic damages are things on which someone can put a dollar figure, like medical expenses, lost wages, prescription costs, and expenses of that nature.
+Economic damages are things on which someone can put a dollar figure following a personal injury accident, like medical expenses, lost wages, prescription costs, and expenses of that nature.
 Another example is if someone needs attendant care.
 Basically, things that can be pointed to as having a certain cost.

 Non-economic damages are things like pain and suffering, scarring, or loss of use of part of the body.
 It does not have a set dollar figure.
 It is important to work with a personal injury lawyer when dealing with non-economic damages as they will know how to handle them in the litigation context by gathering the appropriate amount of evidence to support the claim for non-economic damages.